emdann/HexamerBias/bootstrap.md

   done
 ```

-3) Run DeltaF prediction on all subsamples
+3) Build pt table for all subsamples
 ```
 for file in *.bam;
   do